davidmhorowitz/Lede_Project-3_OSHA-high-fine-violations/README.md

 I decided that since Dollar Tree, Dollar General and Target are the top three private employers with the most high-fine OSHA violations *and* direct competitors, I would compare the three.
 Target could be a baseline that the dollar store companies could be compared to.

 I looked at Dollar Tree.
-It did not improve, despite high fines in 2022.
+It did not improve despite accruing a substantial increase in high fines in 2022.
 In fact, I found that it is projected to do significantly *worse* this year.

 When I got to Dollar General’s number of high-fine penalties per year, I was like, “Holy shit”: